ARTICLE

 Over the course of the 20th century, precipitation increased in eastern parts of North and South America, northern Europe, and northern and central Asia.
 However, it has decreased in parts of Africa, the Mediterranean, and southern Asia.

-As climates change, so do the habitats for living things.
+As climates change, so do the for living things.
 Animals that are adapted to a certain climate may become threatened.
-Many human societies depend on predictable rain patterns in order to grow specific crops for food, clothing, and trade.
+Many human societies depend on predictable rain patterns in order to grow specific for food, clothing, and trade.
 If the climate of an area changes, the people who live there may no longer be able to grow the crops they depend on for survival.
-Some scientists also worry that tropical diseases will expand their ranges into what are now more temperate regions if the temperatures of those areas increase.
+Some scientists also worry that diseases will expand their ranges into what are now more regions if the temperatures of those areas increase.

 Most climate scientists agree that we must reduce the amount of greenhouse gases released into the atmosphere.
 Ways to do this, include: